 You will get the principal amount of the loan given.

-- And to get the interest, write the following formula and press Enter.
+- To get the interest, write the following formula and press Enter.

 You will get the total interest of the loan provided.

 - The period of interest is referred to as the parameter, per.
 It must be a numeric value from 1 to the total number of periods (nper).

 - The argument, rate, must be constant.
 For instance, if the annual interest rate is 7.5% for a 10-year loan, then calculate it as 7.5%/12.